chaos-polymtl/lethe/doc/source/index.rst

    in order to forget their earthly life.

 Lethe is described `here <https://doi.org/10.1016/j.softx.2020.100579>`_.
-It originally began as a weekend project, but slowly grew into CFD software used in actual research.
-It is still an immature project, but is under active development.
+It originally began as a weekend project, but slowly grew into robust and efficient CFD, DEM and CFD-DEM software.
+Lethe is under active development.

 .. note::
    Lethe would not exist without the dedicated work of the deal.II